 “(2) Of the first $7,000,000 collected annually pursuant to this subsection,

-$300,000 shall be deposited in the Public Vehicles-for-Hire Consumer Service Fund established by section 20a, with the remainder being deposited in the General Fund of the District of Columbia.
+$300,000 shall be deposited in the Public Vehicles-for-Hire Consumer Service Fund established by section 20a, with the remainder being deposited in the local funds of the District of Columbia.

-“(3) Of any amount collected annually pursuant to this section in excess of $7,000,000, 10 percent shall be deposited in the Public Vehicles-for-Hire Consumer Service Fund established by section 20a, with the remainder being deposited in the General Fund of the District of Columbia.”.
+“(3) Of any amount collected annually pursuant to this section in excess of $7,000,000, 10 percent shall be deposited in the Public Vehicles-for-Hire Consumer Service Fund established by section 20a, with the remainder being deposited in the local funds of the District of Columbia.”.

 SUBTITLE T. PUBLIC RESTROOMS PROGRAM